 Nessebar, or Nesebar, is a seaside city on the Bulgarian Black Sea Coast.
-The ancient town has been a UNESCO World Heritage Site since 1983 because of its abundance of historic churches and buildings, a complex fortress wall, and its original 19th century Bulgarian Revival wooden houses.
+The ancient town has been a UNESCO World Heritage Site since 1983 because of its abundance of historic churches and buildings, a complex fortress wall, and original 19th-century Bulgarian Revival wooden houses.

-Keep reading and find out how you can see both Nessebar and Sunny Beach all in the same day.
+Keep reading and discover how you can see Nessebar and Sunny Beach on the same day.

 Disclosure: This post may contain affiliate links.
 If you buy something through them, I will receive a small commission at no additional cost.
 Thank you for supporting this website.
 For more information, please read the disclosure for more info.

 What you need to know before going to Nessebar Bulgaria